 Happy Homebodies (23 May – 15 September 2019)

-Happy Homebodies (by Gracie Chai) is an interactive arts play space that features creativity in the simplicity of everyday life.
+Happy Homebodies, by Singaporean mama Gracie Chai, is an interactive arts play space that features creativity in the simplicity of everyday life.
 Make new discoveries about common objects at home which are beautifully transformed into an uncommon experience.
 Crawl through a washing machine, slide down a bed and jump into a laundry basket.
 The magic of this exploration is that it shows children new ways of looking at ordinary objects around us.
 From a simple dot to the intricate lines that characterise the different parts and objects in a house, journey through the little spaces which open up new possibilities for imagination and innovation!

 How much: Access into The Artground is FREE!
 Donations are encouraged.